-“Data is the new oil and we are in the midst of the fourth industrial revolution that is driven by the internet of things.
+“Data is the new resource and we are in the midst of the fourth industrial revolution that is driven by the internet of things.
 The old fossil fuelled industrial revolutions are in their dying days and we are seeing the birth of a new era that will reshape everything that we know.”

 – Kate Carruthers